omnius45467/geekwise-alexa-course/src/app/markdown/day_15/day_15.md

 mongoose.connect(process.env.MLAB); // this will change for the specific database I'm connecting to

-//this schema is mainly required for creating records, but I usually include it anyway jsut to be safe var Company = new Schema({
+//this schema is mainly required for creating records, but I usually include it anyway just to be safe var Company = new Schema({
     utteranceName:{
         type: String,